sathyaviswanath/ADPKD_WES_GATK_Pipeline/README.md

 - Download GRCh38 chr4 and chr16 FASTA files, build chr4_chr16.fa and run the full GATK‑based variant discovery and ANNOVAR‑prep workflow into Outputs/.

+## 🛠️ Tool Explanations
+### 1. FastQC

+**Purpose:** Generates quality control reports for raw sequencing reads, assessing per-base quality, GC content, sequence duplication, and adapter contamination.

+- Essential first step to identify data issues before downstream analysis

+- Produces HTML reports with summary statistics and graphs​

+### 2. BWA (Burrows-Wheeler Aligner)

+**Purpose:** Aligns short sequencing reads to a reference genome using the BWA-MEM algorithm optimized for Illumina paired-end reads.

+- Handles mismatches, gaps, and complex mapping scenarios efficiently

+- Outputs SAM format with alignment coordinates and mapping quality scores​

+### 3. Samtools(Software Asset Management Tools)

+**Purpose:** Suite of utilities for manipulating SAM/BAM files and reference genomes.

+- Converts formats (SAM↔BAM), sorts alignments, indexes files for fast access

+- faidx creates random access indexes for FASTA files used in variant calling​

+### 4. Freebayes

+**Purpose:** Haplotype-based variant caller for discovering SNPs and indels from BAM alignments.

+- Population genetics model considers allele frequencies and mapping quality

+- Installed via Bioconda for compatibility with bioinformatics environments.

+### 5. BCFtools

+**Purpose:** High-performance toolkit for manipulation and analysis of VCF/BCF variant files.

+- Filters variants by quality, depth, allele frequency (bcftools view -i 'QUAL>20')

+- Merges multiple VCFs, generates summaries, and performs statistical analysis

+- Essential for post-variant calling processing and quality control of Freebayes output

+### 6. Genome Analysis Tool Kit (GATK)

+**Purpose:** GATK is a suite of tools from the Broad Institute for high‑accuracy variant calling from NGS data, especially germline SNPs and indels.

+In this pipeline it is used to:

+- Mark duplicate reads, recalibrate base quality scores, and ensure the BAM input to variant calling is clean and well‑calibrated.

+- Call variants with HaplotypeCaller and then filter them using quality metrics, producing high‑confidence SNPs/indels suitable for downstream ADPKD interpretation.

 ## 📁 Documentation

 Detailed documentation is provided in the [Documentation/ folder](Documentation/folder):